-Semester(s): 2 Prerequisite: Modern Dance I, II, III, IV, V, VI, and VII or Teacher

-Approval Grade Level(s): 12
+Dance Theory Semester(s): 2 Prerequisite: Modern Dance I, II, III, IV, V, VI, and VII or Teacher Approval Grade Level(s): 9, 10, 11, 12

-Dance Theory is the culmination to the dancer's experience.
+Dance Theory is the culmination of the dancer's experience.
 College applications and portfolios for auditions and admissions are completed.
-Elements of choreography and production of dance as a performing art are studied in depth.
+Elements of choreography and production of dance as a performing art are covered in depth.
 Final studies result in the choreography and production of solo and group dances in a performance.